mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 The other subtlety of a buyer purchasing with a bank loan is that it makes the closing contract more complicated, which means you spend more on lawyers.
 Working through the requirements from the bank probably consumed $10-20k in lawyer time, so even if I accepted a lower price from a cash buyer, I'd make some of it back by reducing closing costs.

-### Shift contract negotiations to earlier in the process
+### Discuss key contract terms earlier in the process

 The most stressful part of the sale were the contract negotiations, and I'm still not sure how to do it better.

-By the time we got to contract negotiations, I felt like I was in terrible negotiating.
+By the time we got to contract negotiations, I felt like I was in terrible negotiating position.
 By that point, I'd already invested five weeks into due diligence, so I felt exhaused and afraid of starting the whole process over with a new buyer.

 It would be wonderful for the seller if the buyer had to present the purchase agreement along with the letter of intent.
 That way, if I saw terms I didn't like, I could request adjustments before ever taking TinyPilot off the market or participating in due diligence.
 The buyer would never agree to that, as they don't want to spend thousands of dollars drafting a legal agreement before they've gotten some commitment from the seller.